 This scenario focuses on allowing for a wider range of housing types within residential and mixed-use zones through increasing the availability of missing middle housing types.
 New housing is developed in all Areas of Change, though it is concentrated along the I-15 corridor and around Thanksgiving Point.
 This scenario has the largest number of projected households.
 It has the highest amount of multifamily housing.
 This scenario generates the highest property tax revenue.

-This scenario combines aspects of Scenario 2 and Scenario 3 to achieve a balance of new jobs and new housing, including missing middle options, within all Areas of Change.
+This scenario illustrates a balance of new jobs and new housing, including missing middle options, within all Areas of Change.
 Scenario 4 has more single-family homes than either Scenario 2 or Scenario 3, including large lot, conventional lot, and small lot detached single-family homes.
 This Scenario has the lowest projected sales tax revenue and higher landscaping water usage than Scenario 2 or Scenario 3.